MJSindhu7/FoodFacts/README.md

 **Optional Nice-to-have Stories**
 * User can favourite a food.
+* Favorite food items are displayed in a favorite screen.
+* User profile page.
-* App maintains a history of all the photos taken and the search results
+* App maintains a history of all the photos taken and the search results.
 * Settings (Accesibility, Notification, General, etc.)
 * User can add nutritional information of foods to expand the application database.